elavoie/pando-handbook/oopsla-2017/README.md

 6. Monitor the experiment by opening the *monitoring page url* on your local browser:
     1. Make sure the number of children number (`childrenNb` in root status) is equal to the *Total Nb Tabs* expected (it may take a few seconds before it is reached).
 If after more than 10s it is still not reached, stop the experiment, discard the timing result, and restart.
     2. If the `lendStreamState.lendState.sourcedNb` stops increasing for more than a few seconds, the pipeline may have stalled.
-Stop the experiment, discard the timing result, and restart.
+Stop the experiment, discard the throughput result, and restart.
 7. When the experiment completes, note the number of lines processed per second returned by `pv`.
 This is the average number of values processed per second (*throughput*) during the experiment. (ex: `985m/s` means 0.985 lines/second).

 Invariants: